 New York Juvenile Defense

 In the State of New York, juvenile criminal cases are heard in NY Family Court.
 A child that is under 16 years of age is considered a juvenile.
 In New York, a District Attorney has the discretion to remove a case from the juvenile court to the criminal court and try them as an adult defendant.
 This is rare, however, and usually only occurs when the charge is Rape, murder, a hate crime or violent Assault.
-If you, or a loved one has been charged with a crime such as Petit Larceny, grand larceny, mail fraud or Computer Fraud, speak with a New York Juvenile Defense Lawyer from Elliott Adler, P.C. for advice and support.
+If you, or a loved one has been charged with a crime such as Petit Larceny, grand larceny, mail fraud or Computer Fraud, speak with a New York Juvenile Defense Lawyer from Barry C. Weiss P.C. for advice and support.

 After the Arrest of a juvenile, the police usually return the child to their parent’s custody.
 The parent will be given a Desk Appearance Ticket (DAT), which will give notice of the date and time of their Arraignment.
 On the date of the hearing, the juvenile, the parents, and their New York Criminal Lawyer will be expected to appear before the court.